corespring/corespring-container/modules/docs/src/docs/container/index.md

 ![integration](../img/integration.png)

+* In the routes file you define a trait as the destination of a route, by adding a '@' before the fully qualified name.
+* Implement the Controller
+* Implement the Actions
+* Register the Controller implementation as the instance to use for the route

 The controller trait contains the controller methods that are exposed in the routes file.

+### Example: ItemController

 For example lets consider loading an Item.
 For this the library creates a controller: